 It was as if the sooner I landed in Edinburgh, the sooner I could restart my life and enjoy myself.
 On some subconscious level, traveling meant living, and staying at home meant waiting – just a long stretch of watching life happen until my life picked up again.

-I’m aware of how fortunate I am – and how hard I’ve worked – to travel, to explore, both by myself and with others.
+I’m aware of how unbelievably fortunate I am to be able to travel, both by myself and with others.
 Packing up my life’s belongings and waving goodbye to Milwaukee has become an ingrained practice throughout the course of my life.
 I know travel.
 I love travel.

 So honestly, this bizarre fear of temporarily moving to Edinburgh didn’t make sense for a long time.
 It wasn’t until the day I left Scotland that I finally understood where it originated.